Kalahari Augrabies Extreme Marathon (KAEM)

 |M.Degree 200K||7X outer||4||39||340||12||21 x 13|

 Down Clothing selection

-The next Kalahari Augrabies Extreme Marathon will take place between 26th October - 5 November 2017.
+The next Kalahari Augrabies Extreme Marathon will start on 6 October 2022.